vulcanlee/Prism-MAUI-Template/NuGet.Readme.md

-# Create a new empty project of Prism.Maui
+# Create a new empty project of .NET Maui

 dotnet new Vulcan-Maui -o d:\Temp\MyApp